 |The Disability Experience

-Although this course promotes "people first" language in reference to all
+Although this website promotes "people first" language in reference to all

 people - with and without disabilities - we dispense with nonlabeling language